 - The more information you can provide us about your patch, the better.
 If your patch fixes a defect, please give us a complete description of the bug, how to reproduce it, the version you found it in, whether you have verified it in other version, etc. If your patch enables new functionality, please explain what you want to achieve, and if it isn’t obvious, why.

 - We prefer patches made to the current master branch, if possible.
 If you are submitting a patch for a defect only verified in a very old or unsupported version of BIND or ISC DHCP, we probably won’t accept it.
 We have to focus our efforts on supported code, and minimize changes of uncertain value.

 - If you submit a new feature, we will have to hold onto it until the next major release goes out.
 We have a policy against putting significant new features into maintenance releases, for the obvious reason that they are de-stabilizing.

-- We try to acknowledge new features that result from contributed patches in the release notes.
-We do not usually acknowledge contributed bug fixes, because it is harder to keep track of these, and often they are very small and don’t merit a CHANGES note we may not.
+- We acknowledge new features that result from contributed patches in the release notes.
+We try to acknowledge contributed bug fixes, but if they are very small and don’t merit a CHANGES note we may not.

-We accept two different types of code contribution: Code intended for inclusion in BIND or ISC DHCP itself, and code intended for the
+We accept two different types of code contribution: Code intended for inclusion in BIND, Kea or ISC DHCP itself, and code intended for the

 - ISC does not require an explicit copyright assignment for patch contributions.
 However, by submitting a patch to ISC, you implicitly certify that you are the author of the code, that you intend to reliquish exclusive copyright, and that you grant permission to publish your work under whichever is the standard license agreement for the project you are submitting it for.
 (The license agreement depends on the project and software version, since we have changed our projects from the ISC license to the Mozilla Public License 2.0)

 - External contributions must be licensed under a BSD-style license in order to be included in the contrib directory in our software distribution.